The Clean Marina Program

-Primary management for the program is provided by Shelly McComb and April Turner at the South Carolina Sea Grant Consortium provides the primary management for the program.
+The South Carolina Sea Grant Consortium provides the primary management for the program.
 Consortium staff organize workshops, oversee the website, build promotional content, and are responsible for maintaining relations with current and potential Clean Marinas.
 Additional coordination and oversight occurs through the technical advisory committee, consisting of agency representatives and industry professionals.

 The South Carolina Clean Marina Program is coordinated by the South Carolina Sea Grant Consortium, in partnership with the South Carolina Department of Natural Resources (SCDNR) and South Carolina Department of Health and Environmental Control Office of Ocean and Coastal Resource Management (SCDHEC-OCRM).